shopglobal/interchained-sidechain/README.md

 XMR: `85PTaJNpkEEeJao2MNk1sRWTQXLUf1FGjZew8oR8R4cRUrXxFrTexa9GwrjmJD4Pyx6UrjgMQnuMoFNmaBKqxs7PPXVe9oX`
 ```
  To donate other coins not mentioned above message @_electronero on Twitter (https://twitter.com/_electronero directly.
  No KYC, and no personal information is necessary to claim bonus free coins.

-To claim bonus free coins simply message @_electronero on Twitter (https://twitter.com/_electronero) the following proof of spend to track coins/tokens donated:
+ To claim bonus free coins simply message @_electronero on Twitter (https://twitter.com/_electronero)
+ Include the following proof of spend in your message to track coins/tokens donated.
 • coin symbol
 • amount of coins donated
 • transaction ID